Pinafore/nlp-hw/run_qa/README.md

 FAQ
 ===

-* I did this for the tf-idf guesser extra credit, can I just count that?
+* I did this for the tf-idf guesser extra credit, can I just submit that?

 No, but it should be much easier for you!
 It must be a model that somebody else wrote.